Kimberley, Nottinghamshire

 Kimberley is a market town and civil parish in the Borough of Broxtowe in Nottinghamshire, England, lying 6 miles northwest of Nottingham along the A610.
-The town grew as a centre for coal mining, brewing and hosiery manufacturing.
-At the 2011 census the town had a population of 6,053, and this fell to 6,033 at the 2021 census.

 History

 The name Kimberley derives from the Old English Cynemǣrlēah meaning 'Cynemǣr's wood or clearing'.

 Kimberley is referred to as Chinemarelie in William the Conqueror's Domesday Book.
 With the accession of William to the throne Kimberley came into the possession of William de Peveril.
 The Peverils lost control when they supported the losing side in the civil war which preceded the accession of Henry II of England in 1154.
 The King became the owner of the land.
 King John of England granted land in the area to Ralph de Greasley in 1212 who took up residence at Greasley Castle and also at around this time to Henry de Grey whose son re-built Codnor Castle on the site of an earlier castle established by William Peveril.

 Ralph de Greasley's land passed by inheritance and marriage to Nicholas de Cantelupe who took part in Edward III of England's Scottish campaigns and also the Battle of Crécy.
 Nicholas founded Beauvale Priory using part of his Kimberley holding in 1343.
 That part of Kimberley which had become the property of Beauvale Priory was claimed by King Henry VIII during the Dissolution of the Monasteries in the 16th century.

 The Priory's land was redistributed by the King and came into the possession of Arthur Capell, 1st Baron Capell of Hadham again by inheritance and marriage in 1627.
 Arthur was beheaded in 1649 having fought for the Royalists in the English Civil War.
 Arthur's son was created Earl of Essex in 1661.

 In 1753 the land was purchased by Sir Matthew Lamb whose grandson William Lamb became Prime Minister in 1834.
 The Lamb's Kimberley estates passed by marriage to the 5th Earl Cowper in 1805 and on the death of the 7th Earl in 1913 were sold off in pieces.